aiplan4eu/unified-planning/docs/showcases/05-underwater.md

 Once both the system and its resources are defined, we can construct the planning problem we want to solve: the underwater inspection of a set of possibly ordered and prioritized targets with resource consumption optimization (e.g., time, battery, data capacity).
 That is, a *temporal* planning problem where goals may include makespan minimization and temporal intervals within which inspection targets should be reached.
 We use *oversubscription* to order goals and mark them as optional, while battery consumption and data storage are numeric resources that can be constrained.
 In this context, we use `DurativeActions` to account for the time required to accomplish an action (e.g., moving from a start location to a goal one).

-With the assumption that the robotic tasks under consideration cannot be executed in parallel,  we model the problem also as a *numeric* planning problem.
-In this case, we consider `InstantaneousActions` and time is a numeric fluent also constrained.
+In some cases, the robotic tasks under consideration cannot be executed in parallel.
+There, we propose an alternative formulation as a *numeric* planning problem.
+In this case, we consider only `InstantaneousActions` and model time as a numeric fluent (one par agent) updated by the agents' actions.

 ## Operation Modes and Integration Aspects